fluffyrabbot/word-match-phoenix/game_bot/docs/event_store_separation_analysis.md

 We've implemented a clear separation of concerns by:

-1. Creating a dedicated `EventStoreCore` module that:
+1. Creating dedicated `EventStoreCore` modules that:
-   - Implements the GenServer behavior exclusively
+   - Implement the GenServer behavior exclusively
-   - Manages state through a well-defined State struct
+   - Manage state through a well-defined State struct
-   - Provides a clean API for the interface module
+   - Provide a clean API for the interface module
-   - Handles all state mutations and persistence
+   - Handle all state mutations and persistence

-2. Refactoring `TestEventStore` to:
+2. Refactoring interface modules to:
    - Implement only the EventStore behavior
    - Delegate all state management to the Core module
    - Handle protocol-specific conversions